• Skip to primary navigation

 • ×

-Cake decorating techniques using the piping method have been one of the most creative ways to decorate a cake.
+Piping techniques has always been one of the most creative ways to decorate a cake.
 In fact, it is the most basic and traditional form of decorating a cake.
-A simple round or square cake can be turned into a very beautiful and elegant cake by just adding some piped icing patterns.
-The most commonly used icings for piped designs on cakes are buttercream and royal icing.
-Chocolate ganache can also be used provided it is of a thick consistency.
+A simple round or square cake can be turned into a very beautiful and elegant cake by just adding some piped icing or frosting patterns.

 Piped buttercream patterns in white, green and pink